thrud61/pico-nv-storage/README.md

 # pico-nv-storage
-project to help with using flash on the RPi Pico as non-volatile storage safely
+project to help with using EEProm on the RPi Pico as non-volatile storage